mcdonc/web3/web3.rst

 =====================  ===============================================

 Finally, the ``environ`` dictionary may also contain server-defined variables.
-These variables should have names which are strings, composed of only lower-case letters, numbers, dots, and underscores, and should be prefixed with a name that is unique to the defining server or gateway.
+These variables should have names which are native strings, composed of only lower-case letters, numbers, dots, and underscores, and should be prefixed with a name that is unique to the defining server or gateway.
 For example, ``mod_web3`` might define variables with names like ``mod_web3.some_variable``.

 Input Stream
 ~~~~~~~~~~~~